ianno/pyco/README.md

 ```bash
 python pyco_facs.py --help
 ```

+To take a look a the library used for FACS 2016, check `pyco/examples/example_eps_facs.py` and `pyco/tests/test_eps_facs.py`.
+All the tests have been written to be run as a py.test test suite.

 ## Citations
 Please **acknowledge** the use of PyCo by citing this Github repository and the article: